Sheffield - The Steel City in a Golden FrameCity of Hills and Rivers at work and leisure

 - Visitors need to know your address is tesco.shop otherwise they’ll guess and go to tesco.co.uk or tesco.com

 - Whereas most of the original TLDs (like one for each country) are subject to price controls, many of the others are purely commercial, the annual fee can run into the £thousands.
-Worse, they can start at an affordable low cost but be subject of a massive price hike later (once your business relies on it).
+Worse, they can start at an affordable low cost but be subject of a massive price hike later (once your business relies on it, it’s very difficult to change).

-- Some of the “new” TLDs have been deleted, they are costly to operate and if not generating sufficient revenue they get dropped.
+- Some of the “new” TLDs have been deleted.
+It’s costly to operate a TLD and if not generating sufficient revenue they get dropped.
 If the .shop TLD were to get dropped your Tesco.shop website and email addresses would cease to exist.

 - You could buy a .co domain. (.co is the country code for Colombia).
 Apart from the issue of possible legal disputes from the owners of similar names in other TLDs, you’ll find your visitors and emails going to, typically the corresponding .com or .co.uk addresses.
 That’s because people are so familiar with .com and .co.uk that they’ll type that in.
 There can also be an issue with Google search.
 Google try to localise search results.
 Someone in the UK searching might find google gives higher prominence to example.co.uk than example.co